vacp2p/rfc-index/codex/marketplace.md

 Each slot will contain a data block being stored.
 - Storage Nodes MUST provide token collateral and proof of storage to fill a slot
-- If storage nodes fails to provide proof of storage in a given period, the slot will become empty.
+- If storage nodes fails to provide proof of storage in a given period, the slot will become empty and the host assigned to that slot MUST forfeit its `collateral`.
--
+Other storage nodes can earn the forfeited `collateral` by providing new proof of storage and `collateral`, this is refered to as repairing the empty slot.

 -----------